 - Wash your hands frequently, particularly after using the restroom, before eating, and before touching your face, nose, or mouth.

 - Where possible, avoid crowded areas where flu can spread easily.
 Examples include schools, public transit, and office buildings.

 - Avoid coming into contact with people who are sick.

-If you’re sick with flu, you can prevent spreading it to others by staying home until 24 hours after your fever has gone down and being sure to cover your mouth when you cough or sneeze.
+If you’re sick with the flu, you can prevent transmitting it to others by staying home until 24 hours after your fever has gone down and being sure to cover your mouth when you cough or sneeze.